Postal vote re-applications 2026 - 2027

-If your postal vote is due to expire in January 2026, we have contacted you to advise that you need to submit a new application.
+If your postal vote is due to expire in January 2027, we will be contacting you to advise that you need to submit a new application.

 Renewing your postal vote